 Lakini mimi naona wewe ni mtu wa dini kabisa!
 He says.

 Do I tell him that I am reading one of Langston Hughes erotic poems?

 We get to Matuu and its magharib prayer time.
 The conductor whose mouth is green with muguka shouts salah!
 The bus is parked by the roadside.
 These buses have unwritten rules-the men go to one side while the ladies go to the other side.
-The men perform their ablutions, remove their shoes and face Mecca for their prayers.
-At such times it’s possible to feel out-of-place when people are praying and you are there sitting in the bus waiting for Sunday so that you can go to church and pray.
-But again, to each his own.
-If you don’t know who you are, or what deity you worship, you will always feel out-of-place all time.
+The men remove their shoes, perform their ablutions, and face Mecca for their prayers.

 We bado jua,kitu ndogo ndio tamu.
 The smaller it is, the sweeter it is.

 With a mischievous glint in his eyes,Mzee Galgalo elaborates that camel meat is good, but goat meat is better, chicken is even better than the rest.
 The smaller the better.
 A bus journey is a life lesson.